NimrodHunter/Lemma-POC/README.md

 ## Regards

-- No Governance or Ownership on the contracts.
+- No governance or ownership on the contracts.
-- No Comments of the functions.
+- No comments at contarcts.
-- No Fully tested.
+- No fully tested.
 - No full security regars.
 - Just a POC